cheerans/Microservices-Architecture/README.md

 # MLService

-`Uses Spring Boot, Hystrix Circuit Breaker`
+`Uses Spring Boot, Loadbalanced Rest Template, Eureka Client, Hystrix Circuit Breaker`

 This project holds the service layer.
 There is only one microservice here.
 However, the sample is done in such a way that invoking another microservice is done through Eureka Server and Load balnced Rest template.
 Hence each service here acts like a separate microservice, for demonstration pruposes.
 The sample will help you design fully scalable microservices, fully functional.